How Wren AI works

 - Wren AI Service uses that context to generate SQL.

-- Wren Engine validates and executes the query against the connected data source.
+- Wren AI Core validates and executes the query against the connected data source.

 - Wren UI shows the answer, result preview, and any related chart or follow-up questions.